-Similar to the technological progression of printers, drills, and phones, the cordless revolution has come for vacuums to offer users grab-and-go accessibility and more storage space in the closet.
-If you have a large home, you may want to consider a cordless vacuum as supplementary to a corded model that won’t run out of power when you need to do a thorough house cleaning.
-For speedy carpet and floor cleanups, however, a cordless vacuum is a timesaving investment.
+Similar to the technological progression of printers, drills, and phones, the cordless revolution has pushed vacuum makers into offering shoppers grab-and-go accessibility in slimmer profiles that allow for more storage space in the closet.
+For speedy carpet and floor cleanups in any size home, a cordless vacuum can be a time-saving investment.
+Those who have a small home may only need a cordless vacuum, while others with a large home may want to consider a cordless vacuum as supplementary to a corded model that won’t run out of power to do a thorough house cleaning.

-The best cordless vacuum for you will depend on your lifestyle, the type of flooring in your home, and whether you have pets sharing your space.
-And buying a quality product is paramount, as there are few things more frustrating than using a vacuum that doesn’t do its job well.
-Ahead, learn what factors to consider when shopping for a cordless vacuum and find out why the following cordless vacuums are top choices.
+The best cordless vacuum will depend on the specific user’s lifestyle, the type of flooring in the home, and if there are pets sharing the space.
+And buying a quality product is paramount, as there are few things more frustrating than using a pricey tool like a vacuum that doesn’t do its job well.
+Ahead, learn about key factors to consider when shopping for a cordless vacuum and find out why the following cordless vacuums are some of today’s top choices.

-- BEST OVERALL: EUREKA Stylus Lightweight Cordless Vacuum Cleaner
+- BEST OVERALL: Shark Navigator Freestyle Upright Cordless Vacuum

 - UPGRADE PICK: Dyson Cyclone V10 Lightweight Cordless Vacuum Cleaner